-8. The annual subscription to be paid by all classes of members (other than Life Members) shall be determined by the Association at the Annual General Meeting being such sum or sums as are recommended by the Executive Committee.
+7. The annual subscription to be paid by all classes of members (other than Life Members and Reciprocal Members) shall be determined by the Association at the Annual General Meeting being such sum or sums as are recommended by the Executive Committee.
 All subscriptions shall become payable on the day following each Annual General Meeting.

 CESSATION OF MEMBERSHIP

 11. Any renewing Member who is in arrears with his or her annual subscription at the cut off date of 31 October of any financial year shall be liable to be struck off the register of members (membership list).